tbridge/munki-in-a-box/README.md

 ###Changelog

+**NEW in 0.5.1 **

+• Adoption of main branch changes for Munki2

 **NEW in 0.5.0 beta**

 • Installs Munki2 instead of Munki
 • Also installs the munkireport-php plist as part of site_default

 **NEW in 0.4.1:**